 Margaret Bourke-WhiteAmerican photographer and documentary photographer.(1904–1971)

 Margaret Bourke-White was an American photographer and documentary photographer.
-She was arguably best known as the first foreign photographer permitted to take pictures of Soviet industry under the Soviets’ first five-year plan, as the first American female war photojournalist, and for taking the photograph that became the cover of the first issue of Life magazine.
+She was the first foreign photographer permitted to take pictures of Soviet industry under the Soviets’ first five-year plan, was the first American female war photojournalist, and took the photograph that became the cover of the first issue of Life magazine.

 Source: Wikipedia